-You can begin voting as soon as you have registered and received your ballot.
-County election offices began mailing ballots to all registered voters during the week of Oct.
-10.
+You can begin voting as soon as you have registered and received your ballot for the next election.
+County election offices began mailing ballots to all registered voters about a month before Election Day.

-- Return your ballot by mail – postage is free – any time up to Election Day, which is Nov.
-8.
+- Return your ballot by mail – postage is free – any time up to Election Day.

 - Or, you can vote in person at county Vote Centers.

 It's easy to have your say: You can register online and vote by mail.
 Here's how

 If you think you might be registered, but aren't sure, you can check your status on these websites

 Register Online – If You Aren't Already

 If you are registered to vote in most Bay Area counties, you should receive your ballot in the mail.
 County officials begin mailing out ballots about a month before the election.

 Fill out the ballot and remember to seal, sign and date the return envelope.
 Make sure your signature matches the one you provided when registering.

 You can then vote in any of three ways: